Agoric/documentation/main/guides/zoe/README.md

 <<< @/snippets/zoe/contracts/gameAssetContract.js#makeInvitation

-The handler is invoked with a _seat_ representing the party making the offer.
+The offer handler is invoked with a _seat_ representing the party making the offer.
 It extracts the `give` and `want` from the party's offer and checks that they are giving at least the `joinPrice` and not asking for too many places in return.

-With all these prerequisites met, it instructs `zcf` to mint the requested place assets, allocate what the player is giving into its own seat, and allocate the minted places to the player.
+With all these prerequisites met, the handler instructs `zcf` to mint the requested **Place** assets, allocate what the player is giving into its own `gameSeat`, and allocate the minted places to the player.
 Finally, it concludes its business with the player.

 <<< @/snippets/zoe/contracts/gameAssetContract.js#handler